-CREE 100 - INTRODUCTION TO CREE, PHONICS (3 CREDITS)
+CREE 100: INTRODUCTION TO CREE LANGUAGE AND CULTURE (3 CREDITS)

-This introductory Cree language is designed to provide student the opportunity to comprehend simple sentences written in Roman Orthography, (SRO) through their knowledge of vocabulary, word agreements, and word order.
-This course will give students vocabulary and a basic understanding of the "Y" dialect Cree language sound system.
-Cree 100 is a 3-credit course which is a pre-requisite for the intermediate Cree course.
+This introductory Cree language course is designed to provide students the opportunity to comprehend simple sentences written in Standard Roman Orthography, (SRO) through their knowledge of vocabulary, word agreements, and word order.
+This course will give students a basic understanding of the "Y" dialect Cree language sound system.
+Cree 100 is a 3-credit course which provides preparations for the intermediate Cree course.